farichieri/frichieri.dev/posts/this-website.md

 - and third, because these posts could be of help for other people in the future.
 - And also, as a side effect, I will improve my writing english skills (please [let me know](https://frichieri.dev/contact) if you see any mistake).

-### My plants for this year:
+### My plans for this year:

-This year I will focus full time in developing a business.
-A website that solves a necessity, serves many people and gets a revenue from it.
+This year I will focus full time on developing a business.
+A website that solves a necessity and serves many people, and as a result, obtain a revenue.

-I've always wanted to build a sucessfuly business.
+I've always wanted to build a successfull business.
 I tried and failed.
 I think that I wasn't prepared.
 Rarely one person can build a successful business at the first time.

 Now I think it's time.
 I will write about it soon.